postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting object properties

-You can assert that an object contains keys or properties:
+Assert that an object contains keys or properties:

 ```js
 pm.expect({a: 1, b: 2}).to.have.all.keys('a', 'b');